 The course uses the most up-to-date archaeological research of the early Silk Roads networks across the Eurasian continent (200 BCE-600 CE) in order to rethink and discuss the connectedness of our present globalising world.
-In every lecture an equal amount of time will be dedicated to the archaeological material and to current issues of global networks and governance, with ample time reserved for on-topic discussions in class.

 The lectures offer an overview of the most important historical and archaeological contexts of the Silk Roads, ranging from ancient Egypt to Han Dynasty China.
 In-depth case study are discussed of specific sites, such as Berenike (Egypt), Petra (Jordan), Arikamedu (India), the Karakorum mountains (Pakistan), and the Tarim Basin (Xinjiang, China).

 Subsequently, based on these case studies, each lecture uses the archaeological facts to incite debate about present global connections.
 Herein, three main focus points are central:

 The issue of traditional centre-periphery/West-East dichotomies

 Cultural heritage challenges for both archaeology and politics

 By means of 5 written assignments, students will develop archaeological analytical skills for individual objects, and are encouraged to interpret archaeological data in a much wider socio-political context.
 Feedback on all assignment will be provided during this process.